Ichmed/Thousndoor/World/Objects/Vehicles/Throne of Burden.md

 - Autonomous weapons systems
 The carriage itself is available in multiple sizes with a fully customizable interior.

 The cargo version of the [[Throne of Burden]] is sold under the name "Ship of Burden".
-It is identical to available version of the [[Throne of Burden]] except for the cargo bed taking the place of the passenger cabin.
+It is identical to available versions of the [[Throne of Burden]] except for a cargo bed taking the place of the passenger cabin.